gmeullion/resume.html/resume.md

 <main>

-  <p> Currently a student at the University of Miami.
+  <p> Currently a student at the University of Miami in the School of Communication as a
   Broadcast Journalism Major and Advertising Minor.
 I like to spend time with friends and family.
-I have ability to perform under a minimum of supervision and demonstrate a high degree initiative and judgment.
+I have ability to perform under minimumal supervision and demonstrate a high degree initiative and judgment.
 The ability to work independently and meet multiple deadlines, detail oriented, and reliable.
 A self-starter and problem-solving skills.</p>
 <section>

   <h2> Skills </h2>